didiersmith/steve/chapters/polymerized-fullerene.md

 "Targeted outreach for Stacy's social media engagement."

-Murdoch smiled and shook his head.
-"And instead you got a chatbot and a floating island?"
+"And instead you got a floating island?"

-"And Roommate Russ's soul."
+Steve bit his tongue.
+The floating island was Murdoch's idea, he was sure of it.

 Murdoch turned back to the screen and watched the three apes shiver in front of the campfire.

-"Could do worse," he said, chuckling.
-"Admit it - the island is pretty cool."
+"Could do worse," he said.
+"You have to admit, the island is pretty cool."

 Steve rolled his eyes.
+The island was a huge distraction, and wasn't helping him get out of default at all.
+And now Stacy, his number one influencer, was trapped on it.
+His chances of winning the competition had gone from bad to atrocious.

-Eventually, he started to chuckle as well.
-The island was pretty cool.
+At least Murdoch was right about one thing - the island was pretty cool.
 He had no idea where this intervention was going, but it sure was entertaining.